thoulden/website/index.md

 **Endogenous Dampening in Task Based Models**  *(March, 2026)*
 <details class="abstract-dropdown" style="margin-top: -1em;"><summary><a href="/assets/Automation_EndogenousDampening.pdf">[note]</a></summary>
 <p>This note derives conditions under which an endogenous automation frontier eliminates task bottlenecks in a CES task-based model, despite complementarities across tasks.
-An expanding AI task share can offset the drag from unbalanced factor growth, and the key condition admits a clean form: automation scales without bottleneck so long as the slope of the AI productivity gradient is less than the elasticity of substitution between AI and labour.</p>
+An expanding AI task share can offset the drag from unbalanced factor growth, and the key condition admits a clean form: automation scales without bottlenecks so long as the slope of the AI productivity gradient is less than the elasticity of substitution between AI and labor.</p>
 </details>

 **How quick and big would a software intelligence explosion be?**  *(Aug, 2025)*